senecajs/senecajs.org/src/pages/get-started/index.md

       .act({role: 'math', cmd: 'product', left: 3, right: 4}, console.log)
 ```

-In this example the `seneca.act` calls are chained together.
+In this example, the `seneca.act` calls are chained together.
 Seneca provides a chaining API as a
 convenience.
-Chained calls are executed in order, but _not_ in series, so their results could come
+Chained calls are executed in order, but not in series, so their results could come
 back in any order.

-## Extending Functionality with Patterns
+## Extending functionality with patterns
 Patterns make it easy to extend your functionality.
 Instead of adding if statements and complex
 logic, you add more patterns.
-Lets extend the addition action with the ability to force integer
-only arithmetic.
-To do this, you can add a new property, _integer:true_ to the message object.
+Let's extend the addition action with the ability to force integer-only arithmetic.
+To do this, you add a new property, _integer:true_, to the message object.
 Then
 you provide a new action for messages that have this property:

 ``` js